 Here is some good advice on what to feed kids.
 The bottom line: milk-related anemia is completely preventable.
 Limit your child’s milk consumption.
 And make it part of a balanced diet.

-Dr. Melissa Frei-Jones is an associate professor of pediatric hematology-oncology at the University of Texas Health Science Center, who practices at University Health.
+Dr. Melissa Frei-Jones is an associate professor of pediatric hematology-oncology at the UT Health San Antonio, who practices at University Health.